Sturdy-Statistics/agentti/README.md

 **Noun:** ([Finnish](https://translate.google.com/?sl=fi&tl=en&text=agentti&op=translate)):
 agent, operative

 `agentti` provides a small, explicit framework for running **periodic background tasks** inside a long-running JVM process.
 It is designed for internal services and data pipelines that need a handful of reliable background jobs, but which do not require heavyweight infrastructure.

+Agentti was originally developed to meet the internal security and operational requirements of **Sturdy Statistics**.
+It is published as open source to support transparency, auditability, and reuse, but its design is intentionally conservative and driven by real production needs.
+We may not accept feature requests that dilute its focus.

 ## Rationale

 Many Clojure and JVM services need *a small number of background tasks* but do not want the complexity of a full job system (Quartz, distributed queues) or the cognitive overhead of building everything on top of `core.async`.
 `agentti` takes a deliberately simple approach: each task runs on its own single-thread executor, is scheduled explicitly, cannot overlap, and can be started, inspected, and stopped as part of the normal service lifecycle.
 While `agentti` is built on top of [`chime`](https://github.com/jarohen/chime) for time-based scheduling, it adds explicit execution semantics—dedicated executors, timeouts, lifecycle management, and introspection.
 Such features are often reimplemented ad hoc in production services.